nschorgh/Planetary-Code-Collection/README.txt

 ACKNOWLEDGMENTS:

+Mar 2016: Thanks to Lior Rubanenko for a bug report in cratersQ_*

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.

 2005: Thanks to Mischa Kreslavsky for providing correct formulas for energy balance on a slope.